pyroesp/PlayStation-1-Reset-Mod/README.md

 # PlayStation 1 Reset Mod

 PlayStation 1 controller combination reset mod.
-This mod, when installed, allows you to reset your PlayStation through a button combination on the controller port 1.
+This mod when installed, allows you to reset your PlayStation through a button combination on the controller port 1.

 Disclaimer
 ----------